pivotal/docs-tap/vscode-extension/usage.md

 weight: 2
 ---

 This topic explains how to use the Tanzu Developer Tools extension for VSCode.
+For a more detailed step-by-step walkthrough, please visit the [Getting Started instructions](../getting-started.md)

 # Usage